ekqrnw/rsvr/README.md

 # RSVR
 VR plugin for runelite.
 Currently only works with oculus in classic layout mode.

+Uses runescape's projection (will look flatter zoomed in and more 3D zoomed out).

 ## Controls:
 This plugin uses a robot to click/move the mouse and requires the runelite window to have focus.